-Graphing a Quadratic Inequality
+Graphing a Quadratic Inequality - Concept

 Solving a quadratic inequality by graphing is not difficult if you remember the basics of graphing a quadratic equation.
 When graphing quadratic inequalities, first graph the quadratic equation then pick a point that is not on the parabola itself and plug it into the original inequality.
 If the statement is true, shade in the area where that point lies.
 If the statement is false, shade in the other area.